President & CEO

 Esther’s previous positions included Principal with the Dewey Square Group, Senior Advisor & Director of Member Services at the Democratic Congressional Campaign Committee (DCCC), Senior Advisor to Department of Energy Secretary Bill Richardson, Executive Director of the Congressional Hispanic Caucus, and Policy Analyst at the National Council of La Raza.

-Esther is on the Board of Trustee of the Southern Education Foundation and previously served on the boards of the American Society of Association Executives (ASAE) and the Hispanic Association on Corporate Responsibility (HACR).
+Esther is on the Board of Trustees of the Southern Education Foundation and previously served on the boards of the American Society of Association Executives (ASAE) and the Hispanic Association on Corporate Responsibility (HACR).
 She received the “Alumni Seal Award for Community Service” by her alma mater, Occidental College in 2010.
 Women of Wealth Magazine listed Esther as one of the “Nation’s Top 90 Female Mentoring Leaders.”
 She was inducted to the Royal Order of Queen Isabella by King Juan Carlos I of Spain for exceptional community service.
 Esther has been recognized as a top leader by Hispanic Executive, HispanicBusiness, and Hispanic magazines.